Overview of Classes

 What is the lineage of the Taijiquan teachers at the Taoist Sanctuary?

 Bill and Allison Helm are 20th generation indoor disciples of Grandmaster Chen Xiaowang, the 19th generation Standard Bearer of the Chen family Taijiquan.
 Bill and Allison are also holders of 6th Duan certifications, awarded by the Chinese Wushu Association in 2011.
 The Chen family created Taijiquan, and the family has carried on the art as it was originally meant, teaching the full system with weapons and fighting applications.
 Members of the Chen family regularly visit San Diego to work with Bill and Allison and to teach seminars to the general public.
-Bill and Allison also travel frequently to China to study with the Chen family.
-Grandmaster Chen Xiaoxing, Master Chen Ziqiang, Master Jan Silberstorff, and Masters David Gaffney and Davidine Sim travel to San Diego periodically to teach seminars.
+Bill and Allison also travel to China to study with the Chen family.
+Master Chen Ziqiang, Master Jan Silberstorff, and Masters David Gaffney and Davidine Sim travel to San Diego periodically to teach seminars.

 What is the progression of Taijiquan instruction?